ibm-cloud-docs/containers/cs_cluster_update.md

 {:shortdesc}

 **How do I know when to update the master?**</br>
-You are notified in the {{site.data.keyword.Bluemix_notm}} console and CLI when updates are available, and can also check our [supported versions](/docs/containers?topic=containers-cs_versions) page.
+You are notified in the {{site.data.keyword.cloud_notm}} console and CLI when updates are available, and can also check our [supported versions](/docs/containers?topic=containers-cs_versions) page.

 **How many versions behind the latest can the master be?**</br>
 IBM generally supports three versions of Kubernetes at a time.
 You can update the Kubernetes API server no more than two versions ahead of its current version.